solo-system/solo-system.github.io/documentation/flashing.md

 # Flashing

-Before being used in the Solo, a memory card **must** be *flashed* with the software that controls the hardware - the SOS (Solo operating system).
+Flashing is the process of preparing the memory card with the software needed to run the Solo.
+Cards can then optionally be "configured" before being plugged into the Solo and turned on.

 To prepare a card for use we must:

-* Download the Solo operating system (SOS) onto a PC/Laptop
+* download the Solo operating system image (SOSI) onto a PC/Laptop
-* unzip it
+* unzip it (right click on the downloaded file)
-* physically attach the memory card to the PC/laptop through a memory card reader.
+* attach the memory card into your PC/laptop's memory card reader
 * *flash* the SOS onto the card.
-* [optionally] configure settings
+* [optionally] configure Solo ettings

 The card is now ready to be inserted into the slot on the Solo.